 The year 1948 when life changed forever in Watkins Glen, a village of 2,000, located at the southern tip of New York’s Seneca Lake.
 The first US motorcar race after World War II was held on a 6.6 mile circular course that began and ended in front of the Watkins Glen courthouse.
 The event ignited a passion that led to the development of an internationally famous motor racing speedway.

 In addition to car racing, Watkins Glen is known for its state park, one of the most popular in the Finger Lakes.
 There are also a number of excellent wineries on both the eastern and western shores.
-Here’s a roundup of fun things to do in Watkins Glen to help you plan your family road trip to New York’s Finger Lakes.
+Here’s a roundup of fun things to do in Watkins Glen, one of the best places to visit in upstate NY, to help you plan your family road trip to New York’s Finger Lakes.
 You can easily spend two days here; the comfortably elegant Watkins Glen Harbor Hotel is an excellent lodging option for visiting families.

 1. Drive The Glen at Watkins Glen International